gfannes/rubr/readme.md

 # Reusable Utilities By RUBR

-- [x] Support for export to single file
+- [/] Support for export to single file
 	- `rake export[cli,slice]`
+	- Parse @import statements
+		- [x] Replace std with a single global import
+		- [ ] Add recursive local imports that are not part of the mod list
+	- [x] Drop tests
+		- [ ] Move `const ut = std.testing` into tests

 ## &ansi ANSI code support